John Sykes (entertainment industry executive): VH1

-In April 1994 Sykes returned to MTV Networks/Viacom] as President of the VH1 Cable Television Network.
-During his eight-year term as head of the network, he rebranded VH1 as a music and pop culture channel targeted to affluent 20+ demographics, repositioned the channel as VH1: Music First and created long-form franchises such as VH1’s “Behind the Music,” “VH1 Storytellers,” and “Pop-Up Video,” as well as franchised event programs like the “VH1/Vogue Fashion Awards” and “VH1 Honors.”
+In April 1994 Sykes returned to MTV Networks/Viacom as President of the VH1 Cable Television Network.
+During his eight-year term as head of the network, he rebranded VH1 as a music and pop culture channel targeted to affluent 20+ demographics, repositioning the channel as VH1: Music First and created long-form franchises such as VH1's Behind the Music, VH1 Storytellers, and Pop-Up Video, as well as events including the VH1/Vogue Fashion Awards and VH1 Honors.
 Sykes led the cable network to record audience ratings, revenues and profits for all eight years.
-While at VH1 Sykes created the “VH1 Save The Music Foundation,” a non-profit organization dedicated to rebuilding music education programs in public schools across the country.
-“VH1 Save The Music” drew the support of President Bill Clinton, himself a student of music, and then-First Lady Hillary Clinton, who visited schools in support of the initiative and hosted VH1’s 1999 “Concert of the Century” on the South Lawn at the White House.
-To date, “VH1 Save The Music” has donated more than 50 million dollars’ worth of music instruments to schools across the nation.
+While at VH1 Sykes created the VH1 Save The Music Foundation, a non-profit organization dedicated to rebuilding music education programs in public schools across the country.
+VH1 Save The Music drew the support of President Bill Clinton, himself a student of music, and then-First Lady Hillary Clinton, who visited schools in support of the initiative and hosted VH1's 1999 "Concert of the Century" on the South Lawn at the White House.
+To date, VH1 Save The Music has donated more than $50 million worth of music instruments to schools across the nation.